 The intrauterine device (IUD) is a tiny device in the shape of a ‘T’ that, when implanted into the uterus, prevents pregnancy with an effectiveness of 99 percent.
 It lasts between 3 to 12 years, making it an excellent option for women who prefer not to have to remember to take a pill.
 In some women, the IUD has led to a reduction of menstrual cramps and overall lighter periods.
 It is suitable for those with hypertension or diabetes and smokers.
 In rare cases, the device could slip out or push through the wall of the uterus, which may cause an infection.

 Cervical Cap (FemCap)

-The male condom is a latex sheath that is put over the man’s erect penis to prevent the sperm from meeting the egg.
-With typical use, it is around 85 percent effective and there is a risk of the condom splitting or slipping off during intercourse.
+The male condom is a latex sheath that is placed over the erect penis and prevents sperm from meeting the egg.
+It is a very safe and effective form of contraception.
+During typical use, it is 85 percent effective.
+Condoms can split and occasionally slip off during intercourse.

 If you forget to change your NuvaRing, insert a new ring as soon as you remember.
 You will need to use additional contraception, such as condoms, for a period of 7 days.

 If the NuvaRing has been in for up to 7 days after week 3, remove it as soon as you remember but do not insert a new ring; you should begin your 7-day interval as normal and only insert the new ring after the full 7 days have passed.

 If the NuvaRing is out for less than 3 hours at any point in your cycle: